 Telling the Lancaster School Board just what you think won’t quite be the same anymore.

-For at least the last two years, the board has discussed tweaking its policy of two public hearings for every meeting – a policy that has been in place for roughly 12 years, Vallely said.
-The issue has been on the board’s agenda for the last three months for review – and was discussed by the board at its retreat earlier this year – before it was adopted unanimously by the board late Tuesday.
+The matter has been on the board’s agenda for the last three months for review – and was discussed by the board at its retreat earlier this year – before it was adopted unanimously by the board late Tuesday.

-Vallely also said the change is not the result of recent questioning by some who are upset by the Common Core standards.
-Those wanting to get on the public speaking list before a board meeting can contact the district clerk’s office at 686-3201.
+Those wanting to get on the public speaking list before a board meeting – though that is optional – can contact the district clerk’s office at 686-3201.